-Further, the Credit Union has adopted new guidance for accounting for financial instruments as disclosed in Note 3.
-This guidance was applied using the transitional relief allowing the entity not to restate prior periods.
-Differences arising from the adoption of IFRS 9 in relation to classification, measurement, and impairment are recognized in opening retained earnings.
+Further, the Credit Union has adopted new guidance for accounting for leased assets as disclosed in Note 3.
+This guidance was applied using the modified retrospective approach allowing the entity not to restate prior periods.

 3. Summary of significant accounting policies